Best Mobile Ad Formats and Ad Sizes to Increase Viewability and Revenue

 Read our detailed guide on how to set up and implement native ads with Google Ad Manager.

 Rich Media Ads are ads with rich formats such as videos, GIFs, and audio.
-A user can interact or even complete the intended action without leaving the webpage.
+Users can interact or even complete the intended action without leaving the webpage.
 Publishers generally serve rich media ads by combining display and interstitial ads.

 Though the format is popular among app publishers, rich media formats such as Expandable ads are also used on the mobile web.
-They offer a better ground for advertisers to showcase their service/product completely.
+They offer a better ground for advertisers to completely showcase their service/product.

 According to a study by the IAB and comScore, rich media ads result in 79% higher user engagement, an 18% increase in brand recall, and a 23% increase in message recall.
-In addition, 43% of the respondents said the rich media ads grab their attention better than banner ads.
-However, it is essential to keep the number of ads minimal to prevent bounces and user frustration.
+In addition, 43% of the respondents said that rich media ads grab their attention better than banner ads.
+However, keeping the number of ads minimal is essential to prevent bounces and user frustration.

 Why should you try it?